 But without front to back integration, machine learning, and robotic process automation can’t drive more intelligent processes that create large-scale efficiency while increasing speed and reducing cost.
 But adding ML into an integrated next best action translates to richer and more fulfilling experiences and meaningful solutions for the financial institution's customers.
 The benefits for banks may include higher loyalty and increasing revenues with new transactions between customer and bank.

 It's no secret that banks and financial services institutions need to effectively deploy new technologies and pivot to digitization in this new world if they expect to win wallet share.
 But, it is vitally important to remember that at the core, data powers all of this.

 Without effective access to customer data in the front-office, banks cannot deliver a single and complete customer view that can augment the information that relationship managers use to choose the next best action and personalize their customers' offers.
-Banks get the benefit of higher efficiency, better customer experience, and also enhance their employee’s experience: for example, using machine learning and automation can help shift mundane calls and repetitive chat and emails so that agents can more quickly address complex customer problems that further improve customers' experiences.
+Banks get the benefit of higher efficiency and can offer better customer experiences and employee experiences.
+For example, using machine learning and automation can help shift mundane calls and repetitive chat and emails so that agents can more quickly address complex customer problems that further improve CX.

 Whether your customer is an individual or a business, putting the customer and customer data at the center allows the financial institution to engage quickly and seamlessly—creating that exceptional customer experience and loyalty to the brand as a result.
 Many companies try to effect this change by focusing on the front-office and developing a world-class customer experience.

 Still, it's the unification of the front and back-office systems that provide the desired results.
 Financial institutions that refine and simplify the integration across their front and back systems will adapt and thrive.

 Discover what you can gain with the right customer data platform to unify systems and boost CX in financial services.
 Check out these resources below: